-Central zone Tissue surrounding the ejaculatory ducts posterior and superior, from contains more stroma than glandular tissue periurethral muscle fibers at the bladder neck; contains no glandular tissue interventions, may include multiple constitutional and regional parts of the prostate.
-Thirty-six sectors for standardized MRI prostate localization reporting are identified, with addition of seminal vesicles and membranous urethra.
-Each traditional prostate sextant is subdivided into six sectors, to include: the anterior fibromuscular stroma, the transition zone anterior and posterior sectors, the peripheral zone anterior, lateral, and medial sectors.
+Anatomical regions defined for the purpose of prostate targeting during interventions, may include multiple constitutional and regional parts of the prostate.
+Thirty-eight sectors for standardized MRI prostate localization reporting are identified, with addition of seminal vesicles and membranous urethra.
+Each traditional prostate sextant is sub-divided into six sectors, to include: the anterior fibromuscular stroma, the transition zone anterior and posterior sectors, the peripheral zone anterior, lateral, and medial sectors.
 The anterior and posterior sectors are defined by a line bisecting the prostate into the anterior and posterior halves.
-See Diagram
+See Sector Map Diagram